 I do less mental preparation now than I used to, because there are so many ropings leading up to the BFI here in Texas, so you’re in jackpot mode.
 Now, I feel more ready each year because I’m roping every day against those guys.

-The NBA Finals are usually going on during the BFI.
+When the BFI was in Reno, the NBA Finals were usually going on during the BFI.
 There’s a pizza place in town.
-I get a pizza, sit at a round table, and watch the NBA Finals.
+I would get a pizza, sit at a round table, and watch the NBA Finals.
 I’m a huge basketball fan.
 It’s boring, but that’s who I am.
 I like watching greatness.
 LeBron James.
 Steph Curry.
 Keven Durant.
 I only watch sports; I don’t watch the news or reality TV, or anything else.
 I like watching people who are good at their craft, who have spent their lifetime mastering it.
 I’ve always loved to watch sports, so that really helps me prepare to do it the next day.

 I get up at 5:30 or 6 a.m. and feed my horses in the trailer.
 I don’t eat breakfast before I rope.
 I usually never do.
 The BFI starts at 8 a.m., so I saddle at probably 7 a.m.
 I try to find the right rope.
 I use my ropes brand new, so I’ll pull it out of the twisties, find a fence post, and stretch it.
 I’ll go look at the steers.
 If they have smaller horns, maybe I’ll get a softer rope, or if they have big horns, a stiffer one.

 It’s not hard to catch six steers in a row, but it is hard to win.
 You have to make six good runs.
 It’s a long day, and you have to stay mentally prepared for every steer over seven or eight hours.
 Before, it was easier—as far as just catching.
 It’s easy to go catch six steers.
 The top 30 ropers in the world in the practice pen can go do that.
 But if you have to be 6.8, and you let him out and he takes a big step left, then that’s a different story.